moralok/PAT-B/README.md

 # PAT-B
 An exam organized by ZJU

-Moralok here.
+Here is Moralok.
 I am studing C++.
-Nice to meet you.
-Training does help me understand the data struct.
+Coding does help me understand the data struction.
 Thanks to every blogs I have seen.